-We have used the SP Manweb DFES forecasts, last published in July 2020, as the starting point.
+We used the SP Manweb DFES forecasts published in July 2020, as the starting point.

-These DFES forecasts were based on the National Grid Electricity System Operator (ESO) 2019 Future Energy Scenarios (FES), augmented with regional and local data including:
+These DFES forecasts were based on the ESO's 2019 Future Energy Scenarios (FES), augmented with regional and local data including:

 - 1. UK government legislation (including the incorporation of Net Zero). - 2.
 Regional ambitions and development plans. - 3.
-Network data we already have, for example views on near term connections of distributed generation. - 4.
-Outputs from SP Energy Networks' EV-Up and PACE projects, and interim results from Heat-Up. - 5.
+Network data we already have, for example views on near term connections of distributed generation. - Outputs from SP Energy Networks' EV-Up and PACE projects, and interim results from Heat-Up. - 5.
 Other highly spatially disaggregated sources of data (e.g. number of, and footprint of buildings in an area). - 6.
 Stakeholder evidence and feedback.